 The living area includes:

 Free Wi-Fi, telephone, and a large flat screen cable television with DVD/Blu-ray player.
-This TV can also stream video services such as Netflix through the DVD player.

 - A comfortable reclining chair.

 - If you have more than two people in your group, we can add a quite comfortable inflatable mattress with sheets, blankets and pillows, to accommodate a 3rd or even 4th person, if you’d like.
 Be aware that the inflatable mattress is positioned on the floor, so it’s not suitable for someone who would have trouble getting out of the floor.
 There’s an extra charge, per day, to have more than 2 people in the apartment.

 - A desk large enough to get some work done, if you must.

 - For ambiance, there’s an electric stove nicely simulating a wood fire in the living area.